gl551b/JustIT-Graduation/README.md

 ![slide3](images/Slide3.jpg)

 I will now walk you through a project which I developed using Python and SQL.
 As you can see from this slide, my project focuses on determining what key factors influence a dog's adoptability.
-This is meant to aid dog shelters and breeders alike.
-But before I start, I will talk you through some choices I made which will likely show you who I am as a professional.
+But before I start, I will mention some choices I made which will likely show you who I am as a professional.
 My philosophy is that a data analyst's main job is to tell a clear story with the data.
 So, I'm going to focus on the insights I found in the data and I'll leave the technical methodology in the background.
 I will also mainly rely on the simplicity and clarity of images for my slides.<br>